coreos/docs/coreupdate/configure-machines.md

-# Configure Machines to Use CoreUpdate
+# Configure machines to use CoreUpdate

 Configuring new or existing CoreOS machines to communicate with a [CoreUpdate](https://coreos.com/products/coreupdate) instance is a simple change to a configuration file.

-## New Machines
+## New machines

 New servers can be configured to communicate with your CoreUpdate installation by using [cloud-config](https://coreos.com/docs/cluster-management/setup/cloudinit-cloud-config).